 About Cholera

-A disease of inequity that strikes the world’s poorest and most vulnerable people
+Cholera is a disease of inequity that afflicts the world’s poorest and most vulnerable populations.

 21,000to143,000 deaths